Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: RQ2: Root Cause Analysis

-\item \textbf{Prompt Injection Leads to Cross-Site Scripting (XSS).} Prompt injection can also result in XSS when model-generated outputs are rendered into web pages without proper sanitization or escaping of special characters.
-This vulnerability arises when LLM systems directly output user-controlled or manipulated content into a browser context, allowing attackers to inject malicious JavaScript code.
+\item \textbf{Prompt Injection Leads to XSS~(3 CVEs).} Prompt injection can also result in XSS when model-generated outputs are rendered into web pages without proper sanitization or escaping of special characters.
 For example, \texttt{CVE-2024-1602}\footnote{https://huntr.com/bounties/59be0d5a-f18e-4418-8f29-72320269a097} demonstrates how prompt injection can lead to XSS in the \texttt{LoLLMs-WebUI} application.
-In this case, the model output is not adequately sanitized, enabling attackers to inject JavaScript code through specially crafted payloads.
-If the malicious payload is processed and displayed in a web interface without escaping, the JavaScript code is executed within the victim's browser context.
-Unlike traditional XSS attacks, this variant relies on the uncontrolled propagation of harmful outputs generated by the LLM, stemming directly from the prompt injection, highlighting the unique security challenges in LLM-backed systems. \end{itemize}
+If the malicious payload is processed and displayed in a web interface without escaping, the JavaScript code is executed within the victim's browser context. \end{itemize}